-The Magnia SG20 has a built-in modem that allows users to log in to the network from remote locations (such as their homes) over a phone line.
-If you would like to allow users to connect via modem, you must first connect the Magnia SG20 to a working phone line.
+The Magnia SG30 has an optional modem that allows users to log in to the network from remote locations (such as their homes) over a phone line.
+If you would like to allow users to connect via modem, you must first connect the Magnia SG30 to a working phone line.

-- 1 Connect a telephone cable from the modem port to the telephone jack. - 2 At the remote location, connect the computer to the telephone line.
+1 Connect a telephone cable from the modem port to the telephone jack.

+2 At the remote location, connect the computer to the telephone line.

-Configuring the Magnia SG20
+Configuring the Magnia SG30